davenpi/ferrum/README.md

 # Ferrum

-This project is me exploring how we can use Rust to rewrite some parts of the excellent SkyRL (pure Python) to make it even more permformant.
+This project is me exploring how to bring some of Ray to Rust and then build an RL framework around it.

 ## Goals

+- [ ] Clean API for Ray-like behavior
 - [ ] Borrow insights from the SkyRL architecture
 - [ ] Identify components where Rust makes sense (inference engine, environment, generator)
 - [ ] Reimplement each